Travel Ideas & Inspiration

 2. St. Stephen’s Cathedral (Stephansdom)

-At the heart of Vienna's city center, this Gothic marvel is unforgettable.
+At the heart of Vienna's city center, this Gothic piece of architecture is unforgettable.
 With its intricately tiled roof and wooden attic space, you’ll be transported to another time as you take in Stephansdom's beauty.
-As a bonus, there’s a breathtaking city view for anyone who braves the climb up its South Tower (be warned, it's 136.4 meters up!).
+As an added bonus, if one is even needed, there’s a breathtaking view overlooking Vienna.
+This is for anyone who braves the climb up its South Tower (be warned, it's 447 feet, or 136.4 meters up!).

-St. Stephen’s Cathedral is also home to the catacombs, an underground burial site with labyrinthian corridors that visitors can explore.
+St. Stephen’s Cathedral is also home to the catacombs, an underground burial site with winding and twisting corridors that visitors can go into.

 How to visit Stephansdom

-The church is open daily and free to enter, but some areas are ticketed (such as the Catacombs).
-Additionally, closures may happen when events are in progress.
+The church is open daily and free to enter, but some areas are ticketed (such as those winding Catacombs).
+Additionally, closures can happen when events are in progress, so make sure to check their calendar before you go.

 Where is St. Stephen’s Cathedral?